Saint Augustine Florida

 However, this fine building didn’t stay closed for long.
-In 1968, Dr. F. Roy Carlson (the President of Mount Ida Jr. College in Newton, Mass.) and his organization bought this now fixer upper opportunity for 1.5 million dollars.
+In 1968, Dr. F. Roy Carlson (the President of Mount Ida Jr. College in Newton, Mass.) and his organization bought it for 1.5 million dollars.

 To open Flagler Junior College, a lot of work had to be done.
-Biltmore Campbell Smith Restoration firm was hired to renovate and retrofit for the hefty sum of $19 million.
-2 million more dollars were spent to restore the glorious dining hall.
+The Biltmore Campbell Smith Restoration firm was hired to renovate and retrofit for the hefty sum of $19 million.
+Two million more dollars were spent to restore the glorious dining hall.

-Lawrence Lewis was gifted in finance and had the gumption to make things happen.
-He was able to funnel to the college millions of dollars through foundations, family money, and his own personal funds.
+Lewis was gifted in finance and had the gumption to make things happen.
+He was able to funnel millions of dollars to the college through foundations, family money, and his own personal funds.

-This ensured that the college would have funds for new construction, restoration projects, endowments and other programs that helped Flagler College to become a continued success in offering a top-notch higher education to students.
+This ensured that the college would have funds for new construction, restoration projects, endowments and other programs would help it become a success.

 HISTORY OF MANIFESTATIONS